packmad/packmad.github.io/about.md

 I’m (proudly) father of twins, Francesco and Alessandro, they were born in 2010.
 I discovered a new world through their eyes.

-I was a pro fighter until 2015, [K1](https://en.wikipedia.org/wiki/K-1) was my specialty.
+I was a pro [K1](https://en.wikipedia.org/wiki/K-1) fighter until 2015.
 I won two belts: amateur [European Champion](http://www.ivg.it/2015/06/loanesi-alle-stelle-weekend-di-successi-per-il-polizzano-perlungher/) and professional [Italian Champion](http://www.ivg.it/2015/12/loano-ospita-linternational-fight-show/).
 But now I train my shots only for tasting the Italian food without getting fatter 🙂

 ### Study / Work